pmahnke/mahnke-cocktails/recipe/sazarac.md

 - Pour: Julep Strain
 - Glassware: Low Ball
 - Garnish: Lemon zest
-  -Special Prep: Rinse the glass with absinthe.
+- Special Prep: Rinse the glass with absinthe.
 Strain in cocktail.
 Express lemon oil on the drink.